Drivers warned of disruption ahead of major charity motorcycle event

 There will be some traffic restrictions, starting shortly before 11am and for up to two hours, while the huge convoy passes through.

-Drivers may be affected if using Meole Brace, A5 Dobbies, A5 Emstry and A5 Preston Boats roundabouts.
+Drivers may be affected if using Meole Brace, A5 Dobbies, A5 Emstrey and A5 Preston Boats roundabouts.

 Also there will be slip road closures on the M54 at junctions 7, 6, 5, 4 and 3 and traffic restrictions on the A41 junction until the ride out clears.